PraxisJS

 Live demo — @Watch multi-prop coalescing

-Calls the decorated method exactly once, the first time the named property becomes truthy.
+Calls the decorated method exactly once, the first time the named property satisfies the condition.
 Automatically set up on mount and cleaned up on unmount.

 @Component()